 New recipe for thicker and softer Keto pita

 Even though our previous recipe for Keto pita bread is extremely tasty and versatile, (we even used it to make Keto Baklava layers) I decided to make a new version.
 Souvlaki pita bread needs to be thicker and softer.
-Therefore, the ketonisation will require more attention to details.
+Therefore, the ketonisation will require more attention to detail.
 In fact, thicker Keto pita is easier to cook and wrap, so we will have less trouble preparing it.
 We’ will not even need a rolling pin!
-Why don’t we make it with the oldest baker’s tool known to humans – our palms!
+Why don’t we make it with the oldest baker’s tool known to humans – our palms?

 The Choice of Meat

 For this specific recipe, I did not use lamb (which is the most quality meat you can eat today) because I already posted a recipe for Lamb Souvlaki.
 If you love lamb, I strongly advise having it often!
 For this variation, let’s use something different – nicely chopped and grilled veal.
 Of course, you can use just about any meat of your choice and make it with Greek spices and passion.